What Are Shrubs?

 The use of shrub slowly decreased with the innovation of refrigeration, but in 2011 the serving of vinegar-based drinks began to rise again in many restaurants and bars.
 In addition to providing alcoholic drinks that have less sugar and minimal calories, the shrub is also a large proponent in the low-ABV and sober-curious movements, allowing consumers to enjoy delicious and dynamic beverages with little to no alcohol.

-While the shrub originally used just for drinking purposes, the versatility of the product expands beyond alcoholic beverages.
+While the shrub was originally used just for drinking purposes, the versatility of the product expands beyond alcoholic beverages.
 Shrubs can also be used to create delicious mocktails, craft sodas, and other kid-friendly drinks, as well as in salad dressings, marinades, sauces, and sherbet.

 Today, Anna’s Kitchen combines organic fruit with raw apple cider vinegar with the mother to create 100% certified organic, award-winning, big, bold flavor combinations that craft bartenders experiment with and health-conscious consumers crave.